satellite-image-deep-learning/techniques/README.md

 * [super-resolution-using-gan](https://github.com/saraivaufc/super-resolution-using-gan) -> Super-Resolution of Sentinel-2 Using Generative Adversarial Networks
 * [Super-resolution of Multispectral Satellite Images Using Convolutional Neural Networks](https://up42.com/blog/tech/super-resolution-of-multispectral-satellite-images-using-convolutional) with [paper](https://arxiv.org/abs/2002.00580)
 * [Small-Object Detection in Remote Sensing Images with End-to-End Edge-Enhanced GAN and Object Detector Network](https://paperswithcode.com/paper/small-object-detection-in-remote-sensing) -> enhanced super-resolution GAN (ESRGAN)
+* [pytorch-enhance](https://github.com/isaaccorley/pytorch-enhance) -> Library of Image Super-Resolution Models, Datasets, and Metrics for Benchmarking or Pretrained Use

 ## Image-to-image translation using GANS
 Generative Adversarial Networks, or GANS, can be used to translate images, e.g. from SAR to RGB.